 Clearly, both aforementioned groups of Muslims have approached the topic of Peterson from a wrong perspective.
 They approached Dr Peterson from his utility (or hostility) to their position in the Western “Culture Wars”.
 Unfortunately, Dr Jordan Peterson hasn’t been evaluated from an Islamic perspective.

 Firstly, Dr Peterson rejects the Prophethood of Muhammed (SAAW).
 Why should he be, then, a source of emulation for Muslims?
 Furthermore, Peterson describes the Prophet Muhammed (SAAW) derogatorily as a “warlord”.
 A warlord is defined as a military commander who controls a part of a broken or fractured state by force.
-7th Century Arabia wasn’t a unitary state that was fractured before the Prophet Muhammed (SAAW), nor did the Prophet (SAAW) rule by force (alone), but by the conviction of the people (Muslims) in his call.
+7th Century Arabia wasn’t a unitary state that was fractured before the Prophet Muhammed (SAAW).

-The current faction leaders in the Muslim world, who rule purely by fear and force, and who preside over the fractured remains of the 1,300 year Muslim Caliphate (successorship to the Prophet [SAAW]) are the dictionary definition of “warlords”.
+The real warlords are the current faction leaders in the Muslim world, who rule purely by fear and force, and who preside over the fractured remains of the 1,300 year Muslim Caliphate (successorship to the Prophet [SAAW]) are the dictionary definition of “warlords”.

 Secondly, Dr Peterson’s self-help for males is unnecessary, as the Quran, the Sunnah of the Prophet and the good examples recorded of the companions are sufficient (and abundant) in guidance for Muslim males (and females) in how to be real males (and females) upon their fitrah.